riccardobattiato/moving-parts/src/content/blog/hire-the-right-people.md

 Last but not least: growth.
 A person who shows a sincere interest to grow instantly has my curiosity, but one that has the mindset of the **perpetual learner** has my full attention.

-A person who's able to grow is someone who's able to constantly **question themselves and their ideas**, which is, in my opinion, the only real key to developing a true _"growth mindset"_ -- a term that has become so popular, but maybe is not so well understood.
+A person who's able to grow is someone who's able to constantly **question themselves and their ideas**, which is, in my opinion, the only real key to developing a true _"growth mindset"_ -- a term that has become so popular, but may not be as well understood.

 A person who is able to grow is someone you can trust with *your own growth*.
 You will discuss problems, solutions, projects, companies and always be sure that both of you will come away enriched by it.